openmrs/openmrs-esm-core/docs/advanced/extensions.md

 attach('foo-slot', 'foo');
 ```

 Generally, though this is either done at initialization time as a default, or explicitly via a user-provided configuration.
 The only exception can be found with "dynamic" (or "special") slots.
-One example in this area is the workspace of the patient chart microfrontend.
+One example in this area is the workspace of the patient chart frontend module.

 ## Rendering